microsoft/psi/CONTRIBUTING.md

 * Be a child commit of a reasonably recent commit in the master branch
 * Pass all unit tests
 * Have a clear commit message
-* Ideally include adequate tests
+* Ideally, include adequate tests